alikahawa/CPL/README.md

 Remember that we are not changing the language itself, we are only changing the implementation strategy for the programming language.

+## Mutation interpreter

+This interpreter will add constructs for state and recursion language.
+To allow mutation boxes have been added.

+The main differences between store and environment:
+- Store allow mutation, i.e. you can change value of variable not in scope
+- With the help of store, recursive functions with multiple parameters are now allowed, and it is all because we have the pointer step in between, this avoids Interceptions and help to achieve the last value.
+It was before that possible not because of the environment but because of the Z-combinator.

+Let-rec accepts a sequence of possibly-mutually-recursive binders.
+That is each identifier bound in a let-rec expression should be in scope in each binder.

+UninitializedC is here to help desugaring let-rec as a dummy value in the AppC list of expressions.

 ## Grammars used throughout the project
 ```
 module types